Babe Didrikson Zaharias: Last years and death

 Zaharias had her greatest year in 1950 when she completed the Grand Slam of the three women's majors of the day: the U.S. Open, the Titleholders Championship, and the Women's Western Open, a feat that made her the leader on the money list that year.
-Also that year, she reached 10 wins faster than any other LPGA golfer, doing so in one year and 20 days, a record that still stands.
+Also that year, she reached 10 wins faster than any other LPGA golfer, doing so in one year and 20 days, a record that still stands (as do her records for reaching 20 and 30 wins, in two years and four months and five years and 22 days, respectively).
 She was the leading money-winner again in 1951, and in 1952 took another major with a Titleholders victory, but illness prevented her from playing a full schedule in 1952–53.
-This did not stop her from becoming the fastest player to reach 20 wins (two years and four months).

 She was a close friend of fellow golfer Betty Dodd.
 According to Susan Cayleff's biography Babe, Dodd was quoted as saying, "I had such admiration for this fabulous person [Zaharias].
 I loved her.
 I would have done anything for her."
 They met in a 1950 amateur golf tournament in Miami and became close almost immediately.
 Cayleff wrote, "As Didrikson's marriage grew increasingly troubled, she spent more time with Dodd.
 The women toured together on the golf circuit, and eventually Dodd moved in with Zaharias and Didrikson for the last six years of Didrikson's life."
 They never used the word "lesbian" to describe their relationship, but there is little doubt that their relationship was both sexual and romantic, and Zaharias has been described as the first lesbian gold medallist in Olympic athletics.